hammer-is/iRonXtra/README.md

-# iRonXtra — modern iRacing overlays
+# iRonXtra — modern iRacing overlays & Simagic pedal haptics

 iRonXtra is a lightweight overlay suite for iRacing built in C++